CirclesUBI/circles-handbook/docs/developers/architecture/tech-overview.md

+---
+id: tech-overview
-# Technical Architecture Circles Garden
+title: Technical Architecture Overview for Circles Garden
+slug: /developers/architecture/tech-overview
+---
 ## System Description

 The system can be decomposed into two layers: